DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

 -   `UNIT`: The unit to check for classification.
 -   `classif`: The classification string to compare with.
+Multiple classifications can be separated by spaces or commas.

     | **`classif`** |
     | ------------- |